 Popular Services

 UH departments, programs, and campuses may request unlimited free SSL certificates for university purposes.
+Allow 3-5 business days for processsing.

 ACME (Automatic Certificate Management Environment) allows certificates to be auto-enrolled and installed without going through the manual process of requesting and installing a certificate.
+Allow 3-5 business days for processing.

 This tool is provided by the University of Hawai'i to allow a limited form of large file sharing between UH faculty and staff.
 It also allows users affiliated with the University to share files with non-UH users.